Emz-programmer/VCL2022MUFYP/README.md

 cd DBoW2/build
 ./VCL
 ```
 The VCL will now listen on localhost:2022 for requests.
+Ensure NodeJS 14.12 is installed along with Axios.
 To initialise the frontend components:
 ```
 cd DBoW2/VCL/ReactFrontend/vcl_frontend
 npm start